-Stephen J. Benedetti has served as Executive Vice President, Chief Financial Officer, Secretary and Treasurer since September 2001.
+Stephen J. Benedetti has served as Executive Vice President, Chief Operating Officer since November 2005.
+Prior to serving as Chief Operating Officer, Mr. Benedetti served as Executive Vice President, Chief Financial Officer from September 2001 to November 2005.
 As Executive Vice President, Mr. Benedetti serves as the principal executive officer of the Company.
 From May 2000 to September 2001, Mr. Benedetti had been the Acting Chief Financial Officer and Acting Secretary.
 From October 1997 until August 2001, Mr. Benedetti served as Vice President and Treasurer of the Company; and from September 1994 until December 1998, he served as Vice President and Controller.
 From March 1992 until September 1994, he served as Director of Accounting and Financial Reporting for National Housing Partnerships, a national multifamily housing syndicator and property management company.
 Mr. Benedetti also served as audit manager for Deloitte & Touche from 1985 to 1992, where he provided audit and consulting services to various clients primarily in the financial services and real estate industries.
-Mr. Benedetti is a Certified Public Accountant
+Mr. Benedetti is a Certified Public Accountant.